How do I use EC2Rescue to troubleshoot issues in my Amazon EC2 Windows instance?

 Use the Systems Manager AWSSupport-ExecuteEC2Rescue Automation document

-For more information about how the document works, permissions requirements, and prerequisites to use the tool, see Run the EC2Rescue tool on unreachable instances.
+For more information, see Run the EC2Rescue tool on unreachable instances.

 Important: The Automation workflow stops the instance.
-If the instance has an instance store volume, any data on the volume is lost when the instance stops.
-If you aren't using an Elastic IP address, the public IP address releases when the instance stops.
+If the instance has an instance store volume, then any data on the volume is lost when the instance stops.
+If you don't use an Elastic IP address, then the public IP address releases when the instance stops.

 When you're ready, run the Systems Manager AWSSupport-ExecuteEC2Rescue Automation.